dalejorm/DockerServiceWeb/README.md

 Volume          | Description
 ----------------|-------------
-`var/www/html/UberGallery/gallery-images/| The location of the Gallery of UberGallery2 application root.
+var/www/html/UberGallery/gallery-images/| The location of the Gallery of UberGallery2 application root.

+NOTE: Use images .PNG